 According to §257.82(a)(1) and (2), the inflow design flood control system must adequately manage flow into the CCR unit during and following the peak discharge of the inflow design flood as defined by the rule.
 In addition, the inflow design flood control system must adequately manage flow from the CCR unit to collect and control the peak discharge resulting from the inflow design flood.
-As noted in the Coleto Creek Power Plant Structural Integrity Report (BBA, September 2016), the Primary and Secondary Ash Ponds are classified as having a Low Hazard Potential.
-The inflow design flood, therefore, is defined in §257.82(a)(3)(iii) as the 24-hour, 100-year flood.
+As noted in the Coleto Creek Power Station Structural Integrity Report (BBA, December 2017), the Primary Ash Pond is classified as having a Low Hazard Potential.
+The inflow design flood, therefore, is defined in §257.82(a)(3)(iii) as the 24-hour, 100year flood.

-The Coleto Creek Power Plant CCR surface impoundments are currently operated as a relatively closed system.
-The ponds are completely surrounded by dikes that range from approximately five (5) to 56 feet above grade (Sargent & Lundy Engineers, 1978).
+The Coleto Creek Primary Ash Pond and Secondary Pond are currently operated as a relatively closed system.
+The ponds are completely surrounded by dikes that range from approximately four (4) to 39 ft above grade for the Primary Ash Pond and up to 56 ft for the Secondary Pond (Sargent & Lundy Engineers, 1978).
 The only sources of storm water accumulation, therefore, are the rain that falls within the surface impoundment boundary and incidental runoff from the dike crest.
 No other facility storm water is reportedly pumped into the ponds.
 Water from the ponds can be siphoned from the Secondary Pond at a maximum rate of approximately 0.64 million gpd and discharged to the adjacent "hot side" of the Coleto Creek Reservoir.
-Water levels in the pond are currently maintained below approximate elevation 136 NAVD88.
+Water levels in the pond are currently maintained below approximate elevation 136 ft NAVD88.

 Bullock, Bennett and Associates, LLC (BBA) contracted Naismith Marine Services (Naismith) of Corpus Christi, Texas to complete a land and bathymetric site survey in July 2016 for the purpose of evaluating current conditions at the ponds and to obtain approximate as-built dike cross sections in areas of interest.
-Naismith surveyed the local plant vewrtical control datum and determined plant control to be equivalent to North American Vertical Datum (NAVD88) of 1988 although plant control refers to mean sea level (MSL).
+Naismith surveyed the local plant vertical control datum and determined plant control to be equivalent to North American Vertical Datum (NAVD88) of 1988 although plant control refers to mean sea level (MSL).
 Figure 2 provides the results of the July 2016 survey.
-Based on the 2016 survey the crest height generally appears to be constructed to elevation 140 feet NAVD88, however, areas were identified to be as low as approximate elevation 139.7.
+Based on the 2016 survey the crest height generally appears to be constructed to elevation 140 ft NAVD88, however, areas were identified to be as low as approximate elevation 139.7 ft.
 This lower elevation is used to evaluate available capacity in the ponds.

 The staff gauge elevation was also measured during the 2016 site topography and bathymetry survey.
-The survey found that the staff gauge mark of 140.0 corresponds to an elevation of approximately 140.4 feet NAVD88.
+The survey found that the staff gauge mark of 140.0 corresponds to an elevation of approximately 140.4 ft NAVD88.

-Because no significant inflow of outside storm water occurs and no spillway is present, the surface impoundment must be operated so that it can contain the entirety of the design storm as well as the inflow of water/CCR from normal plant operations that occurs during the same period.
-The Primary Pond is currently partially full of CCR, and water storage capacity remains primarily in the north portion of the pond, between approximate elevations 106 and 139.7 NAVD88 (the lowest dike crest elevation recorded in the recent survey).
-The available remaining liquid capacity of the Primary and Secondary Ponds based on 2016 survey data is presented below for elevations between 135.0 and 139.7 NAVD88.
+Because no significant inflow of outside storm water occurs and no conventional spillway is present, the surface impoundment must be operated so that it can contain the entirety of the design storm as well as the inflow of water/CCR from normal plant operations that occurs during the same period.
+The Primary Ash Pond is currently partially full of CCR, and water storage capacity remains primarily in the north portion of the pond, between approximate elevations 106 ft and 139.7 ft NAVD88 (the lowest dike crest elevation recorded in the recent survey).
+The available remaining liquid capacity of the Primary Ash Pond and Secondary Pond based on 2016 survey data is presented below for elevations between 135.0 ft and 139.7 ft NAVD88.

 TABLE 1

 ESTIMATED AVAILABLE LIQUID CAPACITY

-(for elevations between 135 and 139.7)
+(for elevations between 135 ft and 139.7 ft)